Karan Bilimoria, Baron Bilimoria: Panama Papers controversy

-Bilimoria was implicated in the Panama Papers leak: he was listed as a shareholder in Mulberry Holdings Asset Limited, a company registered in the Virgin Islands.
+Bilimoria's name came up in the Panama Papers leak: he was listed as a shareholder in Mulberry Holdings Asset Limited, a company registered in the Virgin Islands.
 However, he released a statement claiming that the company was dormant and had been formed for his ex-shareholders in Cobra, who were not residents of the UK; furthermore he stated that he was taxed on all of his global income in the UK and had declared his interests to the authorities.
 As a result of these allegations the University of Birmingham Branch of the UCU called for an investigation into his finances in 2016; the university had released a statement the day before calling it a personal matter, referencing Bilimoria's previous statement to the media.

 Honours and positions

 Bilimoria was appointed as a Deputy Lieutenant for Greater London in 2001 and he was appointed a Commander of the Order of the British Empire (CBE) in the 2004 Birthday Honours for his services to business and entrepreneurship.
 He was appointed an Independent Crossbench Life Peer in the House of Lords and was created Baron Bilimoria, of Chelsea in the Royal Borough of Kensington and Chelsea on 16 June 2006.
 He is the first Zoroastrian Parsi to sit in the House of Lords.

 Bilimoria has been a non-executive director and senior independent director of the Booker Group PLC, the UK's largest wholesale operator, since 2007.
 In 2011 he became chairman of Molson Coors Cobra India, a joint venture between Cobra Beer and Molson Coors in India.
 He was awarded an honorary doctorate from Heriot-Watt University in 2005.
 On 17 July 2014, Bilimoria was installed as the 7th Chancellor of the University of Birmingham.
+In 2016, Bilimoria was appointed as chairman on the advisory board of the Judge Business School at the University of Cambridge.
 He served as the Bynum Tudor Fellow of Kellogg College, Oxford for the 2017–18 academic year.
+Further, on 19 June 2023, Bilimoria was appointed as Patron of Small Business Charter.

-In June 2020, Bilimoria was elected as the President of the Confederation of British Industry.
+In June 2020, Bilimoria was elected as the President of the Confederation of British Industry for a two-year term.
+After completing this term, he served as the Vice President of the CBI until June 2024.

+In September 2020, Bilimoria was appointed as a Visiting Fellow at the University of Oxford based at the Centre for Corporate Reputation.

+He has been awarded honorary doctorates from the University of East Anglia, University of Birmingham, Brunel University, Cranfield University, University of Exeter, Heriot-Watt University, London Metropolitan University, Staffordshire University, York St John University, University of West London (previously Thames Valley University), and University of Westminster.

+Bilimoria was formerly the President of The UK Council on International Student Affairs (UKCISA), and Co-chair of the All-Party Parliamentary Group (APPG) for International Students.

+He joined Policy Exchange and the ICC (International Chamber of Commerce) as a Board Member in 2022.